google/zetasql/docs/aggregate-dp-functions.md

 Note: For more information about when and when not to use noise, see [Remove noise][dp-noise].

-#### About explicit clamping
-<a id="dp_explicit_clamping"></a>

-In differentially private aggregate functions, clamping explicitly clamps the total contribution from each privacy unit column to within a specified range.

-Explicit bounds are uniformly applied to all aggregations.
-So even if some aggregations have a wide range of values, and others have a narrow range of values, the same bounds are applied to all of them.
-On the other hand, when [implicit bounds][dp-imp-clamp] are inferred from the data, the bounds applied to each aggregation can be different.

-Explicit bounds should be chosen to reflect public information.
-For example, bounding ages between 0 and 100 reflects public information because the age of most people generally falls within this range.

-Important: The results of the query reveal the explicit bounds.
-Do not use explicit bounds based on the entity data; explicit bounds should be based on public information.

-#### About implicit clamping
-<a id="dp_implicit_clamping"></a>

-In differentially private aggregate functions, explicit clamping is optional.
-If you don't include this clause, clamping is implicit, which means bounds are derived from the data itself in a differentially private way.
-The process is somewhat random, so aggregations with identical ranges can have different bounds.

-Implicit bounds are determined for each aggregation.
-So if some aggregations have a wide range of values, and others have a narrow range of values, implicit bounding can identify different bounds for different aggregations as appropriate.
-Implicit bounds might be an advantage or a disadvantage depending on your use case.
-Different bounds for different aggregations can result in lower error.
-Different bounds also means that different aggregations have different levels of uncertainty, which might not be directly comparable.
-[Explicit bounds][dp-exp-clamp], on the other hand, apply uniformly to all aggregations and should be derived from public information.

-When clamping is implicit, part of the total epsilon is spent picking bounds.
-This leaves less epsilon for aggregations, so these aggregations are noisier.

 [dp-guide]: https://github.com/google/zetasql/blob/master/docs/differential-privacy.md

 [dp-syntax]: https://github.com/google/zetasql/blob/master/docs/query-syntax.md#dp_clause

 [agg-function-calls]: https://github.com/google/zetasql/blob/master/docs/aggregate-function-calls.md

-[dp-exp-clamp]: #dp_explicit_clamping

-[dp-imp-clamp]: #dp_implicit_clamping

 [dp-example-views]: https://github.com/google/zetasql/blob/master/docs/query-syntax.md#dp_example_views

 [dp-noise]: https://github.com/google/zetasql/blob/master/docs/query-syntax.md#eliminate_noise

 [implicit-limits]: https://github.com/google/zetasql/blob/master/docs/differential-privacy.md#implicit_limits

-[dp-clamp-between]: #dp_clamp_between

-[dp-clamp-between-imp]: #dp_clamp_between_implicit

 [dp-clamped-named]: #dp_clamped_named